skops-dev/skops/CONTRIBUTING.rst

 Running Tests Manually
 ~~~~~~~~~~~~~~~~~~~~~~

-You can get an interactive shell into an environment with a command like the following:
+You can get an interactive shell into an environment with the nightly build of
+scikit-learn and all other required dependencies with:

 .. code:: bash

-   pixi shell -e ci-sklearn15
+   pixi shell

 ``skops`` uses ``pytest`` as its test runner, just run it from the project root: